yeenbean/obs-studio-portable/README.md

 # More information

-This container image of OBS Studio Portable is maintained as a collaborative effort between [Universal Blue](https://github.com/ublue-os) and [Martin Wimpress](https://github.com/flexiondotorg), the maintainer of [OBS Studio Portable for Ubuntu](https://github.com/wimpysworld/obs-studio-portable).
+This container image of OBS Studio Portable was maintained as a collaborative effort between [Universal Blue](https://github.com/ublue-os) and [Martin Wimpress](https://github.com/flexiondotorg), the maintainer of [OBS Studio Portable for Ubuntu](https://github.com/wimpysworld/obs-studio-portable).
+This fork of the repository is maintained by [yeenbean](https://github.com/yeenbean) to continue to provide a working image.

 ## OBS Studio Portable Plugins